 Additionally, we suggest looking for someone who strives to keep other health and community professionals up to date on their patient or client's progress.
 In short, someone who is on "your team".

 - Offers individualised, holistic & evidence based dietary advice

-- A reasonably short waiting list (you don't want your patients/clients to be waiting for weeks on end)
+- Has flexible appointment times and a reasonably short waiting list (you don't want your patients/clients to be waiting for weeks on end)

 - Provides written or telephone feedback to you - the referrer

 - Where possible, offers concessional rates for pensioners and health care card holders